University of Richmond: Jepson School of Leadership Studies

 The Jepson School of Leadership Studies was founded to address a perceived need in the modern world for the academic study of leadership.
 The school blends a curriculum of economics, history, literature, philosophy, politics, psychology, and religion so that students can learn conceptual tools that support the exercise of leadership in varied settings.
 As of 2016, the Jepson School remains the only school of its kind in the United States that is completely devoted to the study of leadership.
-As of 2025, the Jepson School offers undergraduate leadership studies (major and minor) with an emphasis on experiential learning through internships and research and sponsors public speaker series such as the Jepson Leadership Forum.

 School of Professional and Continuing Studies

 The School of Professional & Continuing Studies was established in 1962.
 It offers degree and certificate programs, enrichment opportunities, professional training, and college course work for part-time and non-traditional students of all ages.
 A variety of evening programs with credit and non-credit courses make it possible for those with busy schedules to further their education or explore new interests.

 The school was originally named University College and included both a two-year junior college and an evening division.
 It was located on the original location of Richmond College on the corner of Grace and Lombardy Streets in Richmond's Fan district.
 In 1974, the school moved from the Columbia Building at Grace & Lombardy to the main campus in Richmond's West End.

 In 1994, the school was renamed the School of Continuing Studies in alignment with the names of the other schools of the institution.
 In 2012, it was renamed the School of Professional & Continuing Studies to better reflect the character of its students and the nature of its programs.